jlhapp/Basic_Mapping/README.md

 Use ggmap and RgoogleMaps packages to put shapefiles over imagery quickly.
 First geocode the center of the map using geocode() command.
 Then use get_map() command

+*CLIP TWO SHAPEFILE LAYERS*

+Import both shapefile layers.
+View the extents of both layers using bbox() function.
+If need be, use the spTransform function to project one layer to the other layer.
+Create new object and set the newly projected layer to the polygon.  **Code is in the "Clip.R" script.

 #CSV Files
 In order to add xy information from a csv file, you need to have x,y coordinates in the csv file, separating x and y into two columns.
 Import csv into R using read.csv("file location and extension")
 To view all of the data and column heading use print([name of variable])